Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the Schema `@id` for `Person` would be incorrect on posts when author archives where disabled.
 * Fixes a bug where the Schema would contain `WebPage` instead of `CollectionPage` for a latest posts homepage and the static posts page type.
+* Fixes a bug where the Organization and Article Schema nodes would incorrectly be output when a website had not set their organization's name and/or logo.
 * Fixes a bug where the eye marker tooltips would break out of the metabox, which would hide the last part of the tooltip text.

 = 11.5.0 =